 On top of this, red light therapy makes your body produce endorphins, known as feel-good hormones, which are natural pain-relievers (and make you feel great as well).

-Something very useful about red light therapy is that it is highly versatile, meaning it can be used on almost every area of the body, like your joints, muscles, and even nerves.
+Something very useful about red light therapy for pain management is that it is highly versatile, meaning it can be used on almost every area of the body, like your joints, muscles, and even nerves.
 This means it can treat all chronic pain, regardless of where or what’s causing it.

 Meditation